quii/learn-go-with-tests/mocking.md

 ## Extending Sleeper to be configurable

 A nice feature would be for the `Sleeper` to be configurable.
+This means that we would like to adjust the sleep time in our main program.

 ### Write the test first